prakhaaar/logcop/README.md

 logcop scan --ci
 ```

-Exits with code `1` if any console statements are found.
-Drop it into any pipeline to block bad PRs automatically.
+Exits with code `1` if any console statements are found, `0` if the project is clean.
+Drop this into any pipeline and no console statement ever merges to main again.

 ### JSON Output